pozil/pub-sub-api-node-client/README.md

 ### Subscribe to past events in retention window

-Subscribe to past account change events in retention window:
+Subscribe to the 3 earliest past account change events in retention window:

 ```js
 const eventEmitter = await client.subscribeFromEarliestEvent(